MCmoderSD/YEPPBot/README.md

 Simply send an email to [business@mcmodersd.de](mailto:business@mcmodersd.de). <br> <br>

 The bot is currently under active development, and some features may undergo significant changes in the future. <br>
-So please note that the setup process for the bot may also change over time. <br> <br>
+So please note that the setup process for the bot may also change over time. <br>

 <hr>